TheSandDog/Decalang/README.md

 Decalang (dl) is an interpreted shell language used to do simple tasks since this language is only usable on command line/terminal at the time.

-Code editor used : repl.it;
-Primary programming language used : rust

 # WHY DECALANG?

-Dl is a fast language and easy to use to do simple tasks as fast as possible
+Dl is a fast language and easy to use since it only has 15 keywords

-Decalang (dl)
+Here is a simple code in three different languages

+**Decalang**

 ```c
 fun add(x,y) { send(x + y); }